Francesco Comiti

 Zarka Mukhtar

-Zarka is PhD student at Free University of Bozen-Bolzano, Faculty of Science and Technology.
+Zarka is PhD student at Free University of Bozen-Bolzano, Faculty of Agricultural, Environmental and Food Science.
 Her research focuses on sediment transport monitoring and quantification in rivers from debris/clean ice glaciers using Remote Sensing techniques.
 Specifically, the research is addressing spatial and temporal methodology for assessment, estimation and mapping of sediment transport and geomorphological changes in Himalayan glaciated catchments with the consideration of meteorological conditions as well, by utilizing high resolution imageries taken from satellite data.
-The project design is still under process.

 Former Members